-Designed by internationally-renown architect Peter Stutchbury, the home at Hampton, west of the Blue Mountains, blends concrete, black steel, glass and water into an amazing grand design that takes into account the harsh elements of the landscape.
+Designed by internationally renowned architect Peter Stutchbury, the home at Hampton, west of the Blue Mountains, blends concrete, black steel, glass and water into an amazing grand design that takes into account the harsh elements of the landscape.

 The home faces east over the majestic Kanimbla Valley and features massive double-glazed windows of 10mm toughened glass that take advantage of the view while keeping the elements at bay.

 Included in the unique design was the ‘Newport Waved’ roof.
 The cantilevered concrete design extends more than four metres from the supporting walls and is filled with water, to reflect the sky and therefore make the house ‘Invisible’ from the west.

 ‘Ned Kelly’ boxes of black steel sit atop the primarily concrete construction acting as bedrooms and light boxes as well as a design feature.